Fafo Foundation: Fafo Institute for Labour and Social Research

 In 2015 Fafo merged its international research division into the Fafo Institute for Labour and Social Research (Fafo Institutt for arbeidslivs- og velferdsforskning).
 Its scope is industrial relations and labour market policy, social policy and the welfare state, and studies of work and enterprise development.
 Its international approach is mostly based on living condition surveys in areas previously excluded from social science research, such as Haiti, China and Iraq.
 Fields included are labour relations, welfare policy, and living conditions.

 Fafo has conducted extensive research on the Nordic model, most notably through heading two major research projects in the Nordic countries, commissioned by SAMAK in 2012 and the Nordic Council of Ministers in 2017.
 Internationally, Fafo was also commissioned by the Central Party School of the Chinese Communist Party to participate in an educational program on the foundations of the Norwegian society model.
 A representative of the school cited a wish to learn more about the Norwegian approaches to the welfare state and environmental protection.

 Sissel Trygstad and Hanne C. Kavli are Heads of Research, and Tone Fløtten is Managing Director.

+In popular culture

+The institute is mentioned in the Black Debbath song Fafo.